SlangLab-NU/PSST_Training/README.md

 If there are errors loading the model from Hugging Face, the most likely errors are from the tokenizer_config.json or vocab.json not being loaded to the HF repo.
 Check the model's repo and verify that these files exist.
 These should be automatically uploaded when running the training script, but there are instances where this might not occur.
 If one or both files do not exist these can be manually uploaded to the repo.

-If there are token errors logging into hugging face make sure to revisit the installation steps.
+If there are token errors logging into huggingface make sure to revisit the installation steps.
 You may have missed something.

 Once the file has been run, tsv file(s) will be written to an ```out``` directory.
 These will contain the asr predictions for the respective valid, train, or test datasets.
 The created tsv files will then be used to run evaluation on.

-## Training the Model

-Ensure git-lfs is installed in the conda envrionment by running ```conda install -c conda-forge git-lfs```

-To run inference on Polaris, we will be running ```python training_script.py```.

 ## Running PSST Eval